jeffersonmejia/http-lib/README.md

    async function getPosts() {
    	try {
-   		// By default will use "GET" method const response = await http({ url: 'https://example.com/posts' })
+   		// By default will use {url:'', methot:'GET'}, you can change it when you need it const response = await http({ url: 'https://example.com/posts' }) console.log(response)
-   		//post example
-   		/*
-   		const response = await http({url:'https://example.com/posts/1'},
-   		method'POST',
-   		body:{
-   			name:'Jeff',
-   			lastname:'Mejía',
-   			postContent:'I like coffee too much ☕'
-   			})
-   		*/
-   		console.log(response)
    	} catch (error) {
    		console.log(error)